plokhotnyuk/jsoniter-scala/README.md

   kebab-case or camelCase names for all fields
 - An optional name of the discriminator field for ADTs
 - Mapping function for values of a discriminator field that is used for distinguishing classes of ADTs
+- Ability to alter default of precision, scale limit, and max number of significant digits when parsing `BigDecimal` values
+- Ability to alter default of max number of digits when parsing `BigDecimal` values
+- Ability to alter default of max value when parsing bit sets
+- Ability to alter default of limit for inserts when parsing sets or maps

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible